ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 ## Optimism Goerli

 ::: tip Purpose
-This is our new test network.
+This is our test network.
 :::